SUMMER SEMINAR IN PHIL STAT (3/9/19)

 (3) commitment to participate fully in the work of the seminar;

-(4) evidence that the participation in this seminar will promote the participant’s understanding of PhilStat, and the goals of integrating PhilStat into the participant’s research and/or teaching.
+(4) evidence that the participation in this seminar will promote the participant’s understanding of PhilStat, and significantly further the goals of integrating PhilStat into the participant’s research and/or teaching.

 (5) the participant’s conception of how they will utilize the scholarship from this seminar in their research and/or teaching.